truflation/quickstart/QuickStart.md

 You should also send LINK to your wallet via [the chainlink wallet](https://faucets.chain.link/).

+The demonstration smart contracts provide a simple interface to retrieve current US CPI data.
+Please contact truflation for additional data which we have available on the blockchain.

 # Smart contracts

 These contracts are for development and testing use only.
 Do not use them in production systems!!!!

+Please see the [TODO](TODO.md) list for project ideas.

-## 1. Testing with existing smart contract
+## 1. Testing with truflationTester

 An existing smart contract is available for testing purposes on [Rinkeby testnet](https://rinkeby.etherscan.io/address/0x79053120810FdDf61ceFB781fc898D1cf52A44a0).
 This contract fetches inflation data from Truflation's Rinkeby Chainlink node and stores the last result that it fetched.